Operation Herrick: Activities

 Casualties increased on both sides, with many more Taliban casualties as their assault had exposed them to the full scope of NATO's heavier firepower.
 Numbers of civilian casualties and damage to local infrastructure increased.
 The NATO forces grew increasingly concerned that they were alienating residents with heavy-handed tactics, in spite of their intention to win "hearts and minds".
 It was also becoming clear that the British did not have the number of troops and helicopters to sustain the platoon house strategy indefinitely under the circumstances.
 Realising that the situation could not carry on unchanged, British commanders approached local tribal leaders to organise a temporary ceasefire.

 Through pressure from the local tribal elders and their mounting casualties, the Taliban agreed to withdraw from the contested towns at the same time as the British, having been unable to realise their goal of forcibly expelling the foreign troops.
 NATO estimated Taliban losses over the summer period to be around 1,000 killed in Helmand alone.

 The British commander, Brigadier Ed Butler, later said the deal had come just 48 hours before Musa Quala was planned to be abandoned because of the risks support helicopters were taking.
 As a result of the deal, British forces peacefully withdrew from the settlement in mid October.

 The truce drew criticism from American commanders who believed it showed a sign of weakness on NATO's part.
 The deal would again be called into question when the Taliban retook the town of Musa Qala by surprise in February 2007, following the killing of a leading commander in an American airstrike.
 The town was eventually retaken by British and Afghan forces.

 By late September, 31 British soldiers had died in Afghanistan over the year.
 Corporal Mark Wright, was posthumously awarded the George Cross and Corporal Bryan Budd was posthumously awarded the Victoria Cross, the British Armed Forces' highest awards for gallantry.
 Brigadier Butler declared the Taliban to have been "tactically defeated" for the time being.

 Response

 The stress of operations was admitted to be unexpected by the Ministry of Defence, and there was increasing pressure to send more forces to Helmand.
 Lieutenant General David J. Richards said that this was the heaviest persistent combat the British Armed Forces had experienced since the Korean War or the Second World War.

 As a result, Operation Herrick was increased to 7,700 personnel.
-Additional aircraft, artillery pieces (including 4GMLRS) and armoured vehicles (such as Warrior IFVs), an additional Platoon of Snipers were also sent.
+Additional aircraft, artillery pieces (including 4 GMLRS) and armoured vehicles (such as Warrior IFVs), an additional Platoon of Snipers were also sent.